 Pace yourself when learning new techniques

-Trying to keep your voice healthy and learning new techniques and exercises to quickly can cause harm to your vocal cords.
-Each exercise and technique should be practiced thoroughly, and I don’t mean a day or two, I’m talking weeks and possibly months.
+Trying to keep your voice healthy and learning new techniques and exercises too quickly can cause harm to your vocal cords.
+Each exercise and technique should be practiced thoroughly, and I don’t mean a day or two; I’m talking weeks and possibly months.

-In our conclusion, we find that there are a lot of tips to keep your voice healthy and can help it to prevent and sometimes cure sore vocal cords.
+In our conclusion, we find that there are many tips to keep your voice healthy, which can help prevent damage and sometimes cure sore vocal cords.

-If your vocal cords are continuously sore even after using these tips then I would advise you to see a medical professional.
+If your vocal cords are continuously sore even after using these tips, I would advise you to see a medical professional.

-You don’t have to memorize these tips but rather just be mindful and keep your logic close to you.
+You don’t have to memorize these tips, but rather be mindful and keep your logic close to you.
 Remember to avoid harmful substances that can damage or ruin your voice.
-Warm-up and cool-down before practicing or a show and then just give your voice sufficient rest between practice sessions or shows.
+Warm-up and cool-down before practicing or a show, and then give your voice sufficient rest between practice sessions or shows.

 The last main factor to remember is learning the proper techniques and try not to strain your voice.

 Are you interested in learning music online?
 Check out our wide variety of courses – here.